ErpanArkin/Distribution/README.md

-# Project Title
+# Files Distribution

 A postdoc programming challenge: distribute a list of files to a list of nodes.

 ## Getting Started